winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 ![Wing Secrets](https://www.winglang.io/assets/images/qa-bot-wing-secrets-883db5e81515894ae280d77b7f72bb25.gif)

-Congratulations!
-You've successfully completed the project for this tutorial.
+Great, now our secrets are stored and we can interact with our application.
+Let's take a look at it in action!

-Here is a brief demo of the application:
+Here is a brief demo: